-Replace the ink collector foams
+Replace the ink collector foams (LX850 only)

 There is a single piece of foam in each ink collector.
 The foam gradually absorbs more and more ink.
 When the ink reaches the level of the ink collector ribs, it may begin to touch the bottom of the substrate and leave marks on it.
 At this point, you should replace the foams with new ones.

-The Absorber Foam Kit (part number Q6703-67047) can be ordered from your service representative.
-You can minimize delay by ordering it in advance, before you need it. - NOTE: This kit is not covered by the printer's warranty as it is used for routine printer maintenance; it is needed only when porous substrates are frequently used.
-Please see the Legal information document for further information. - 1.
-Remove the ink collectors from the printer (see the User's Guide). - 2.
+Replacement of these foams is, in normal usage conditions, after 2500 linear meters, which given most substrate rolls are 50 m long, means after 50 rolls, provided Flag material is above 100gsm and has less than 20% porosity.
+The Absorber Foam Kit (part number CR774-67003) can be ordered from your service representative.
+You can minimize delay by ordering it in advance, before you need it

+NOTE: This kit is not covered by the printer's warranty as it is considered as a routine printer maintenance operations, to be done only when using highly porous substrate which lets through an significant quantity of ink, Please see your HP Scitex LX Printer family Legal information documentation for further information.

+- 1. Remove the ink collectors from the printer (see the User's Guide). - 2.
 Remove the ink-saturated foams.